 That was all fun, and I told myself I deserved it, as I had earned the money fixing up that St. Paul house.
 I almost can't say I regret it, as it was a healing time.
 But.

 By 2002, I had just enough money left for a (small) downpayment on another house, so I pulled the plug and got another office gig, and I have had one ever since, until now.
 I am determined not to do that again.

-My Timer: I have long used a time to help me stay organized with household things.
+- My Timer: I have long used a time to help me stay organized with household things.
 I have a big(ish) old house, full of pets, and I like things to be neat.
 I'm not a neat freak, exactly, but mess makes me stressed, and I can't concentrate if the litterbxes smell or there are big wooly dust mammoths under my desk.
 I could spend days at a time cleaning and still not feel done.
 So, I got a timer.
 Thrice a week I set the timer for an hour, and clean until the timer goes off, and then I stop.
 This prevents cleaning from taking up my entire day, although once in a while I just have to sacrfice a day to housekeeping, because three hours a week is only time for the bare minimum.
 Now I am using my timer to keep me in the studio when I am tempted to wander away and repair the hose, go grocery shopping, order flea drops online, call my congresswoman, tell all my Facebook friends what I am doing; or any of the other million things that might need doing.
 I set the timer for two hours at a time, and give myself half-hour breaks in between.
 This happens in four cycles; any work I do beyond that is bonus.

-A student offered this good suggestion: I am committing to two studio-only days per week.
+- A student offered this good suggestion: I am committing to two studio-only days per week.
 I get up in the morning, have coffee and breakfast, and then head into the studio.
 I don't take care of anything else first.
 Otherwise, too often, the other project leads to anther, and the another, and I am lucky if I get any studio time at all.

-I plan my sales trips in advance, and treat them as non-negotiable.
+- I plan my sales trips in advance, and treat them as non-negotiable.
 Otherwise they get put off and put off, until -- oops, too late!
 The season has passed.

 And, there goes the timer!
 I am glazing and loading today.
 Back to work!